jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 [back](README.md)

-A way to centralize and reuse comments: a pattern to improve your docs in code.
+Centralize and reuse comments: a pattern to improve your docs in code.

 <img src="../images/doc-only-members-banner.png" width="800" />